-The Ethical Journalism Network, together with their partners the Evens Foundation and the Fritt Ord Foundation, has produced a series of reports which look at the challenges that the media are facing in Poland, Hungary, Bulgaria, the Czech Republic, Slovakia and Georgia, with Ukraine to follow.
+The Ethical Journalism Network, together with their partners the Evens Foundation and the Fritt Ord Foundation, has produced a series of reports which look at the challenges that the media are facing in Poland, Hungary, Bulgaria, the Czech Republic, Slovakia and Georgia and Ukraine.

 Building Trust in Journalism – Georgia provides an overview of the challenges and opportunities facing the media in Georgia.
 Based on desk research and key stakeholder interviews from across the media landscape, it finds that the Georgian press is pluralistic but highly politicised, polarised and as a result often unethical.
 Competing political interests are the drivers of pluralism at the large, politically affiliated television stations and websites rather than any genuine attempt to inform the Georgian public in an unbiased, balanced and ethical manner.
 Local media and independent websites are making a genuine effort to inform the population.